A family-friendly European road trip

 Dijon, France

 Dijon was a rather luxurious stop for us during our last European road trip as we had lodgings at a farm house owned by one of Mr Tin Box’s cousins.
-We loved the countryside and the traditional French towns to the south of Dijon but it would be fantastic to see a bit of this centrally located city as well.

 Our girls are used to visiting museums and according to the Go Nomad travel blog kids will love the exhibits at the Natural History Museum.
-This sounds right up our street, as does walking around the old town to admire the Capetian, Gothic and Renaissance architecture.

 Another area that has me tempted to detour is The Dordogne and its wonderful reasons to visit.
 Seeing the chateaus, rustic towns and pre-historic cave art would be wonderful to incorporate into a European road trip.